 Most international flights arrive at this airport.
 This are the options you can take:

-Public Bus: is the cheapest option, but the most uncomfortable and insecure because the trip takes about 2 hs and the bus makes multiple stops going through the suburbs.
-The bus line is the number 8.
+Public Bus: is the cheapest option, but the most uncomfortable and insecure.
+The trip takes 1 hour and the bus makes multiple stops going through the suburbs.
+The bus line is the number 8 and must say Semirapido Ezeiza.
+From Ezeiza the bus leaves every 30 minutes from 6am until 9pm.
 It passes through the area of Congreso and Plaza de Mayo.
-As this is a public transport is necessary to have the SUBE card.
+As this is a public transport is necessary to have the SUBE card that you can get at the airport.
 We wouldn’t recommend this option because of difficulty and safety.
 Here’s how to get around Buenos Aires.

 Tienda León: It’s a private company that offers transfers and shuttle buses to airports.
 It has a central station in Retiro (downtown).
 The service can be combined with a car if you want them to pick you up at the hotel.
 You can pay at the station with cash or credit card.
 It works 24 hours and has buses every 30 minutes.
 Here you can see the prices.

 Taxi-Remise: the most comfortable option is to take a private car.
 It is expensive for one person, but in case you are three with no too much luggage, it can be cheaper and faster.
 In the city there are plenty of private cars that offer the service with a fixed price.

 Public Bus: as always, the cheapest option.
 From this airport is not so insecure and there are more options.
 There are three lines that make the trip: number 37 goes through Palermo, Recoleta, Retiro and Center; 160 crosses the entire city through Palermo and Almagro; and 45 goes to Retiro, Centro and San Telmo.
 You will need also SUBE card to take buses in the city.

 Taxi-Remise: as the airport is in the city, taxis are a good option to consider as they are not too expensive.